MA Music Business

 What are my career prospects?

-Graduates from this course pursue careers in numerous areas of the music business.
-The course caters to the following career pathways: artist management, music marketing executive, music publishing executive, record company executive, the live music industry, music entrepreneurship, music business educator, further postgraduate study or research.
+Graduates from this course pursue careers in numerous roles and areas of the music business, for example; artist management, artist and repertoire representative, music marketing executive, booking agent, music publishing executive, record company executive, the live music industry, music entrepreneurship, music business educator, music publisher, social media, tour manager, further postgraduate study or research.

 - Head of School: Digital and Creative Industries